GeromeRen/sonarqube/README.md

 ### Prerequisite
 * <strong>Create Azure Fabric Cluster in Azure</strong> - Select: Windows Data Center with Container <br>
 * <strong>Create Azure SQL Database in Azure</strong> - Make sure to select collation as SQL_Latin1_General_CP1_CS_AS as required by SonarQube and
-* <strong>Expose port 9000 in your Azure Load Balancer for SonarQube to access</strong>
+* <strong>Expose port 9000 in your Azure Fabric Cluster Load Balancer for SonarQube to access</strong>
 ### Deploy SonarQube Windows Container Application
 Follow https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-quickstart-containers to create and deploy a SonarQube Windows Container Application